NVIDIA/DeepLearningExamples/PyTorch/Recommendation/NCF/README.md

 6. Start validation/evaluation.

-The trained model can be evaluated by passing the `--mode test` flag to the `run.sh` script:
+The trained model can be evaluated by passing the `--mode` test flag to the `run.sh` script:

 ```bash
 python -m torch.distributed.launch --nproc_per_node=8 ncf.py --data /data/cache/ml-20m  --mode test --checkpoint-path /data/checkpoints/model.pth
 ```

-## Details
+## Advanced

 The following sections provide greater details of the dataset, running training and inference, and the training results.